Hard hat vs. safety helmets: What's the difference? [New info]

 If you need help finding the right safety helmet for you, HexArmor® can help.
 With innovation and design in mind, we’ve reinvented the protection that saves one of your most important assets: your head.

-The HexArmor Ceros® family of safety helmets brings you thoughtful, reimagined head protection with more comfort, more stability, more style, and more safety.
+The HexArmor Ceros® family of safety helmets brings you cap-style and full-brim safety helmets with more comfort, more stability, more style, and more safety.

 Plus, there are options for a magnetic integrated accessory system and anti-fog and scratch-resistant face shield coatings.